Why Lenders Use Bank Statements Instead of Tax Returns

 Deposit Consistency

 Volume matters, but so does pattern.
-Multiple deposits per week from actual business activity paint the picture of an operating business.
-One or two large monthly transfers look like payroll or owner distributions — not revenue.
+Several deposits a week from real business activity look like an operating company.
+One or two big monthly transfers look more like payroll or an owner moving money around.

-Seasonal swings are expected and understood.
-What concerns lenders is erratic month-to-month variation without a clear seasonal explanation — it suggests unpredictable revenue, which makes repayment timing harder to model.
+Seasonal swings are fine and lenders expect them.
+What worries them is erratic month-to-month variation with no seasonal reason behind it, because unpredictable revenue makes repayment timing hard to model.

-Month-to-month chaos — $40K in March, $9K in April, $35K in May — raises underwriting questions even if the 3-month average looks fine.
-Be prepared to explain large swings.
+Month-to-month chaos: $40K in March, $9K in April, and $35K in May raises underwriting questions even if the 3-month average looks fine.
+You will need to be prepared to explain large swings.

 Average Daily Balance

-A healthy positive balance between deposits signals that the business is managing cash flow — not spending every dollar the moment it comes in.
-Lenders calculate your average daily balance across the statement period, not just the balance on the last day of each month.
+A healthy balance sitting in the account between deposits tells a lender you're managing cash flow, rather than spending every dollar the second it arrives.
+They average the balance across the whole statement period, not just the month-end snapshot.

 NSF and Overdraft Frequency

-Three or more NSFs in a 3-month window will result in a decline or a significant reprice from most reputable lenders.
+Three or more NSFs in a 3-month window will result in a decline or a significant change in cost of capital from most reputable lenders.
 This is one of the most heavily weighted negative signals in bank statement underwriting.

 Negative Balance Days

 Even one day negative can raise a flag.
-Lenders often count the number of days the account balance dropped below zero across the statement period — not just NSF events.
+Lenders often count the number of days the account balance dropped below zero across the statement period instead of just NSF events.

 Existing ACH Debits

-Two or more active advance positions (stacking) will result in a decline from most reputable lenders.
+Two or more active advance positions (stacking) will result in a decline from many reputable lenders.
 One active position is common.
-Three or more is a significant red flag that signals the business is relying on debt to fund operations.
+Three or more is usually a strong red flag that signals the business is relying on debt to fund operations.

 Know what your statements show.
 Get a free estimate based on your actual bank history.